George Floyd’s brother discusses the meaning of his testimony: ‘I can tell the world what he meant to us’

 “I wake up to the senseless killing,” Philonise Floyd, 39, told The Washington Post.
 “It changed a lot of things.
 It added a little more pressure because justice for George means freedom for all because African Americans never get justice.
 If we can get justice this time, we can begin to change things for the next time.”

-Philonise Floyd delivered an emotional account of his brother Monday as the prosecution prepared to conclude its case against Chauvin.
-Philonise Floyd said he approached his testimony with a sense of duty, love and pain.
+Floyd delivered an emotional account of his brother Monday as the prosecution prepared to conclude its case against former police officer Derek Chauvin.
+Floyd said he approached his testimony with a sense of duty, love and pain.

 He viewed his time on the stand as a “chance to paint the picture to let the world know who he was to the family,” Floyd said.
 “I can’t explain who he was to others.
 But I can tell the world what he meant to us.”